Where our electricity comes from

 Guernsey currently uses between 30MW (megawatts) and 90MW of electricity throughout each day.
 We expect this to increase in the future so we need to ensure that we can always keep the lights and WiFi on, and our homes warm.

 We believe that everyone in Guernsey should be able to use and benefit from renewable electricity.
-Guernsey Electricity has installed some of the largest solar arrays installed in the Channel Islands which feed more than 350kW of renewable electricity into the grid for everyone to use.
+Guernsey Electricity has installed some of the largest solar arrays installed in the Channel Islands which feed over 600kWp of renewable electricity into the grid for everyone to use.

 -